Dev-Clair/student_management_system/README.md

 ## Installation

-1. Clone the repository or download the source code.
+1. Clone the repository via HTTPS or SSH.
 2. Make sure you have PHP installed on your system.
-3. Start the PHP built-in server: `php -S localhost:8000`.
+3. Start the PHP built-in server in the directory - cloned repository: `php -S localhost:8800 -t .`.
-4. Open the application in your browser: [http://localhost:8000/index.php](http://localhost:8000/index.php).
+4. Open the application in your browser: [http://localhost:8800/index.php](http://localhost:8800/index.php).
 5. Make sure you have an internet connection as the styling and responsiveness of the page depends on a CDN: Content Delivery Network.

 ## Usage